zchee/golang-wiki/CodeReviewComments.md

 Naked returns are okay if the function is a handful of lines.
 Once it's a medium sized function, be explicit with your return values.
-Corollary: it's not worth it to name result parameters just because it enables you to use naked returns.
+Corollary: it's not worth it to name result parameters just because it enables you to use named returns.
 Clarity of docs is always more important than saving a line or two in your function.

 Finally, in some cases you need to name a result parameter in order to change